JGN1/labMoviesApp/README.md

 ![](images/image111.png)

 To handle the authentication of users, I set up a Supbase account and MyMoviesApp project on it.
-All test users are managed through teh Auth functionality in Supabase.
+All test users are managed through the Auth functionality in Supabase.

 > Following shows screenshot of Users table in Supabase project setup for authentication of the application.

 ![](images/image112.png)

-Added the VITE_SUPABASE_URL and VITE_SUPABASE_ANON_KEY keysin the .env file for localhost deployment and added to Environmental Variables for Vercel Deployment.
+Added the VITE_SUPABASE_URL and VITE_SUPABASE_ANON_KEY keys in the .env file for localhost deployment and added to Environmental Variables for Vercel Deployment.

 > Following screenshot login activity to my application over a 5.5 hour period.
-The graph at the top shows logs over time and on the right hand side you can see specifics of login user using nunanjoe@gmail.com email address.
+The graph at the top shows logs over time and on the right hand side you can see specifics of user logging in including email address (used as username).

 ![](images/image113.png)

 ---------------------------------------------------------------------
 ### Deployment Using Vercel
 ---------------------------------------------------------------------
 Deployment of the application is handled using Vercel.
-To enable management of build and deploy of my app, I signed up for an account with Vercel and linked it to my movies app repository on GitHub.
+To enable management of build and deploy of my app by Vercel, I signed up for a hobby account and linked it to my movies app repository on GitHub.

-While I have been developing the application I have continually being pushing my code to Master branch instead of Main (error on my part as Main is now default bracnh on Git).
-This meant I needed to alter setting for my deployment ot point to Master instead of Main branch.
+While I have been developing the application I have continually being pushing my code to Master branch instead of Main (error on my part as Main is now default branch on Git).
+This meant I needed to alter branch setting for my deployment to point to Master instead of Main branch.

-The configuration settings which were required were.
+The configuration settings which were required are as follows:
 + General > Build & Deployment Settings > Framework Preset - Selected Vite
 + Git > Connected Git Repoisitory - Selected my labMoviesApp repository
 + Git > Production Branch - changed from Main to Master